EconometricInstitute/feb22012-programming-website/data/week1/1-why-java.md

 A type is a named set of values and the operations that can be carried out with them.

-Think for instance of a String: it is a set of all words or letter combinations you can think of, and you can use its operations, such as requesting the length of the String.
+Think for instance of the type String: it is a set of all possible Strings, which can be all combinations of words, letters and symbols you can think of.
+On each object of the String type, you can use its operations, such as requesting the length of the String.

 </Solution>